 But instead, we see Jesus meeting with the Father in solitude

 Imagine Jesus, doing the work of his Father, being required to act in faith to perform his ministry.
 We know that Jesus had to have faith, and we see it highlighted in the Garden of Gethsemane.
 Each day he would receive his assignments, in line with the Father’s perfect plan, and Jesus would go from place to place (or remain in a certain place) and exercise his love along the way.
 Love was who he is and does, but his mission was to complete the work that the Father had set upon him to do, and Jesus was not at full liberty to do everything that he wanted.

 This, too, may seem like a weird statement, because Jesus was God.
 But as we’ve stated, he was fully man too.
 Sure, at any time, Jesus could have reined in all the power of Heaven and done as he pleased.
 But because the Trinity had already come up with a plan, it was absolutely necessary that the Son performed his part in accordance with that plan.
 Jesus received his power and authority from God

 Daily prayer and re-connection were necessary for Jesus to stay in tune with the Plan.
-It demanded that he not just “touch base” with God, but that the re-engage in full blown discussion about equipping Jesus with whatever power he would need to perform the tasks God set before him.
-So these solitary prayer-times must have ultimately been significant debriefing sessions as they discussed the success or failures of the previous day’s events, as well as a consultation for the Father’s assurance in the difficulties His Son would surely face during the next one.
+It demanded that he not just “touch base” with God, but that he re-engage in a full-blown discussion about equipping Jesus with whatever power he would need to perform the tasks God set before him.
+So these solitary prayer-times must have ultimately been significant debriefing sessions as they discussed the successes or failures of the previous day’s events, as well as a consultation for the Father’s assurance in the difficulties His Son would surely face during the next one.
 And, of course, a time to receive his marching orders for the coming day.